FunnelbackPtyLtd/funnelback-shared/README.txt

 * Check license implications of re-using a Waffle ServletFilter

+* Padre native fork:
+  * Remove code to elevate privileges
+  * Use proper method to wait for padre to return
+  * PADRE needs some env vars like REMOTE_USER, ....
+Check how to pass along those

 * Waffle:
   * Impersonation using Basic method won't allow network access until the logon type is changed from LOGON_TYPE_NETWORK to LOGON_TYPE_NETWORK_CLEARTEXT
   * Impersonation using Negotiate doesn't work